tairasoul/bitburner-funny-scripts/README.md

     - a lot of the code is taken from [contractor.js.solver.js](https://github.com/alainbryden/bitburner-scripts/blob/main/Tasks/contractor.js.solver.js)
     - spamSolve.ts spams solve.ts 50 times onto a server called CCT-Crack
     - expect everything to be solved in like, a matter of seconds :3

+## todo

+Use the ramnet service to rewrite controller.ts to deploy as many of the same script to target a server, and wait for an equal amount of responses from said scripts.